NeroReflex/Gishiki/Documentation/docs/usage/configuration.md

 # Configuration
-Gishiki is a bit tricky to configure, but don't worry: you just need to edit what you don't like as the [gishiki CLI](../cli/index.md) takes care of bootstrapping a fully-working configuration.
+Every Gishiki [Application](application.md) need to be configured in order to properly work.

-the real configuration file is stored inside the application root directory and is called settings.json
+This is done by creating a json file called settings.json, you can use any other name but you'll also need to pass that file name as a parameter o the Application constructor.

-It has a fixed (minimum) structure:
+A settings file has a fixed (minimum) structure:
 ```json
 {
     "logging": {